wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

   	    }
   	];

-  CentOS 6 and Red Hat 6 come with Python 2.6, you can install Python 2.7 in parallel maintaining older version:
+  CentOS 6 and Red Hat 6 come with Python 2.6, you can install Python 2.7 in parallel, thus maintaining the older version:

   a) For CentOS 6: